About

 • we should live our lives vibrantly, to the full

-• we are created for community and life is a lot better when we walk together.
+• we are created for community - life is a lot better when we walk together

 Saint Hildegard was a German Benedictine abbess and writer, composer, playwright, philosopher, mystic, visionary, medical writer and practitioner during the High Middle Ages.
 She authored multiple theological, botanical, and medicinal works, as well as letters, hymns, and antiphons for the liturgy.
 St Hildegard is one of the most famous composers of sacred chant, as well as the most recorded in modern history; she is one of the few known composers to have written both the music and the words.
 She has been considered by a number of scholars to be the founder of scientific natural history in Germany, and is one of four female Doctors of the Catholic Church.